Crucible Theatre

 The Crucible Theatre, or simply The Crucible, is a theatre in Sheffield, South Yorkshire, England, which opened in 1971.
 Its name refers to crucible steel, which was developed in Sheffield in 1740 and drove the industrialisation of the city.

-In addition to regular theatrical performances, the theatre also serves as a sports venue, having hosted the World Snooker Championship annually since 1977.
+As well as staging regular theatrical performances, the theatre also serves as a sports venue, having hosted the World Snooker Championship annually since 1977.
 The Guardian newspaper has called the Crucible the "spiritual home of snooker".
 The World Women's Snooker Championship and the World Seniors Championship have also been staged at the venue.

-In May 2022 plans were unveiled to build a new 3,000-seat venue nearby with a bridge connecting the two buildings.
+In May 2022, proposed plans were unveiled to build a new 3,000-seat venue nearby with a bridge connecting the two buildings.